Looking for the best things to do in Jervis Bay?!

-As I mentioned earlier, I visited Jervis Bay after a storm had passed through so, unfortunately, Hyams Beach was covered in seagrass and wasn’t as appealing as I had expected.
+I visited Jervis Bay after a storm had passed through so, unfortunately, Hyams Beach was covered in seagrass and wasn’t as appealing as I had expected.

 KANGAROOS ON GREEN PATCH BEACH

 You can also spend a night or two at the Green Patch campground if you wish to spend some more time in this beautiful section of the bay.

 If you have some carrots on hand you may be lucky enough to be able to feed the kangaroos on Green Patch Beach which I am sure for some is a dream come true when visiting Australia.

 VISIT THE HOLE IN THE WALL

-Follow the bush trail down to the beach, and only on low tide can you wander out to the Hole In The Wall for a closer look.
+Follow the bush trail down to the beach from the parking lot, and only on low tide can you wander out to the Hole In The Wall for a closer look.

 DISCOVER MURRAYS BEACH

 Murrays Beach is another popular spot among locals and tourists which is a worthy addition to your things to do in Jervis Bay list.

 When you discover Murrays Beach for yourself, you’ll feel like you’ve arrived in a remote paradise with nothing but pure nature that surrounds this area.

 Take a dip in the ocean, beach bum under in the sun, or enjoy a picnic at one of the wooden tables in the shade beneath the rainforest canopy.

 SEE THE VIEW FROM GOVERNOR HEAD LOOKOUT

-Seeing the panoramic view of Jervis Bay from Governor Head Lookout is worthy addition to your list of things to do.
+Seeing the panoramic view of Jervis Bay from Governor Head Lookout is a worthy addition to your list of things to do.